 Over the year, CHF BC undertook storytelling campaigns designed to share the rich history of different cultures and their role and impact on our society and economy.
 This included Black, Sikh and Asian heritage histories.
-Many prominent figures have made positive contributions, and sadly, these stories are often muted or completely erased in our retelling of Canadian history.
+Many prominent figure e made positive contributions, and sadly, these stories are often muted retelling of Canadian history.
 The response from staff, members and other stakeholders was very positive, and we plan to continue with similar themes as part of our ongoing programming at CHF BC.